 Improved Import / Export for Magento 2

-If you want to improve the existing Magento 2 import / export functionality, pay attention to our Improved Import / Export extension, which provides the ability to import your csv files with products data and product images to Magento 2 from a remote FTP server, Dropbox or a direct URL of a source CSV file as well as offers a dedicated categories import from CSV files, on the fly import of product attribute values, cron jobs import, and more!
+If you want to improve the existing Magento 2 import / export functionality, pay attention to our Improved Import / Export extension, which provides the ability to import your csv files with products data and product images to Magento 2 from a Google Sheet, remote FTP server, Dropbox or a direct URL of a source CSV file as well as offers a dedicated categories import from CSV files, on the fly import of product attribute values, cron jobs import, and more!

 The module allows importing a file with product data and images in a hassle free manner, since the process can be very precise due to mapping presets.
 The following GIF illustrates how the feature is implemented: